 We conducted additional analyses to assess whether the effect of TMS on SA choices was driven by other factors, such as satiation status or perceived TMS discomfort or intensity.
-The across-participant correlations between pleasantness ratings and SA choices were unchanged by Day 2 cTBS (all p>0.05; 7C), suggesting that the effect of day 2 cTBS on SA choices was not modulated by satiation status.
-Moreover, the changes in sated odor choices induced by cTBS could not be explained by perceived TMS discomfort or intensity, as incorporating TMS ratings into the regression models did not alter any of the findings (9).
+The across-participant correlations between pleasantness ratings and SA choices were unchanged by Day 2 cTBS (all p>0.05; 7C), suggesting that the effect of Day 2 cTBS on SA choices was not modulated by satiation status.
+Moreover, the changes in SA choices induced by cTBS could not be explained by perceived TMS discomfort or intensity, as incorporating TMS ratings into the regression models did not alter any of the findings (9).

 We also examined choices made between an odor and clean air to see if TMS had any effect on those choices.
-Following the meal, preference for sated odors (vs. clean air) decreased, while choices for non-sated odors (vs. clean air) remained unchanged.
+Following the meal, preference for stimuli predicting sated odors (vs. clean air) decreased, while choices for stimuli predicting non-sated odors (vs. clean air) remained unchanged.
 This decrease in sated odor selection was significantly stronger after sham stimulation (Wilcoxon signed-rank test, p=0.018, two-sided) but not after cTBS on Day 2 (p=0.91; 10B).
-SA choices were marginally lower after sham compared to cTBS but only with pOFC targeting (p=0.06) and not aOFC (p=0.43; 3B).
+SA choices were marginally lower after sham compared to cTBS but only with TMS targeting pOFC (p=0.06) and not aOFC (p=0.43; 3B).
 These findings align with results from savory-sweet choices, indicating that pOFC-targeted cTBS on Day 2 also impaired choice updating for non-sated odors.
-This strengthened the critical role of pOFC for adaptive decision-making, even in previously well learned trials.
+This further highlights the critical role of pOFC for adaptive decision-making, even for previously well learned stimuli.

-Together, this suggests that pOFC-targeted cTBS before the free choice phase impaired outcome devaluation, as indicated by an increase of selecting sated odor-predicting stimuli.
+Together, this suggests that pOFC-targeted cTBS before the free choice phase impaired outcome devaluation, as indicated by the continued selection of sated odor-predicting stimuli.
 In contrast, aOFC-targeted cTBS had no such effect, highlighting the specificity of the pOFC involvement.